HENNA vs JAGUA

 *An aftercare instruction sheet will be given to you at your appointment, and Joey will be happy to answer any questions*

-***Cancellation, Refund and Travel Convenience Policies***
+***Cancellation, Refunds, Travel Convenience & other Policies***

 Travel Convenience Cost: If you are hosting your event somewhere other than the JoHenna Design studio (located at 6516 Ferguson Street, Indianapolis, IN 46220) a travel convenience cost will be added to your total event amount.
 The travel convenience cost is based on the amount of miles JoHenna Design will travel to reach your event destination.